Radio and Telly

 Searching the phone book on BT Vision

-The current version of the BT Vision v-box software is as follows:
+Version The current version of software for the original Grey BT Vision v-box, is as follows:

 • Platform OS/Version: WinCE/5.0.1400